cloud-gov/cg-site/_posts/2021-06-10-external-domain-migration-announcement.md

 Several months ago, Let's Encrypt announced that they're deprecating their v1 API.
 To work with their new API, we've written a replacement to the cdn-route and custom-domain services, the external-domain service.
 We now need to migrate your service instances to the new service to ensure their certificates can continue renewing without issue.
-To accomplish this, we've written internal tooling to migrate instances automatically without service interruption, but it does require some action on your part to intiate the migration.
+To accomplish this, we've written internal tooling to migrate instances automatically without service interruption, but it does require some action on your part to initiate the migration.

 ## What you need to do